kevinxu48/Data-410-Project-4/index.md

 ```

 The Cross-validated Mean Squared Error for Boosted LWR is : 37.859234476190416

+Surprisingly, adding an additional boost actually produced worse results, so moving forward, we will keep the number of boosts at 2.

 *Now we will use grid search algorithm to optimize the RandomForest booster*
 ```